pedrolopesme/battleship/README.md

-# citta-server
+# battle-server
-Citta Server is a very simple multiplayer gaming server over HTTP 2 and [Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events)
+Battleship Server is a very simple multiplayer gaming server over HTTP 2 and Websocket

 ### TODO
-In order to release `0.1`, Citta Server needs to:
+In order to release `0.1`, Battleship Server needs to:

 - [ ] Create an API to register a new Player
 - [ ] Create an API to create a new Match